sts10/orchard-street-wordlists/faq.markdown

 ## Are any password managers currently using any Orchard Street Wordlists?

-* The [Buttercup password manager](https://buttercup.pw/) [now uses](https://github.com/buttercup/buttercup-generator/pull/18) the Orchard Street 8k list as its passphrase word list.
+* The [Buttercup password manager](https://buttercup.pw/) [now uses](https://github.com/buttercup/buttercup-generator/pull/18) the Orchard Street Medium list as its passphrase word list.
-* [Strongbox](https://strongboxsafe.com/) [offers](https://github.com/strongbox-password-safe/Strongbox/blob/master/resources/wordlists/orchard-street-medium.txt) the Orchard Street Medium list to users looking to generate passphrases.
+* [Strongbox](https://strongboxsafe.com/) [offers](https://github.com/strongbox-password-safe/Strongbox/blob/master/resources/wordlists/orchard-street-diceware.txt) the Orchard Street Diceware list to users looking to generate passphrases.

 If you find other examples, feel free to create an Issue or PR!